Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Moreover, malocclusion can cause dogs to drool, drop food, or make them more prone to dental disease since the overcrowding of teeth results in tartar deposits.
 Malocclusion can cause injuries to the gums and lead to damage and premature teeth wear, favoring the occurrence of periodontal disease.
 In severe cases, malocclusion can also lead to jaw fracture.

-Regardless of the type of malocclusion, great attention must always be paid to your dog’s teeth; they must be brushed daily to prevent accumulation of dental plaque.
+Regardless of the type of malocclusion, great attention must always be paid to your dog’s teeth; they must be brushed daily to prevent the accumulation of dental plaque.

 Frequently Asked Questions